SIRHAMY/ComputerAnimation/README.md

 ## Overview
 Click on the titles to watch a demo

+### [**Project 1: Interpolation**]
+We had to implement four different kinds of interpolations between custom control points instantiated and removed via mouse clicks.
+The four interpolations were:

+* Linear
+* Bezier
+* Catmull-Rom
+* B-Spline

+### [**Project 2: Galileo's Experiment**]
+Here, we compared the accuracy of the numerical integration methods: explicit Euler, midpoint, and analytical.
+Analytical utilizes the basic formula for gravity while euler and midpoint are step methods that attempt to estimate the correct velocity based on the current state of the body.

+### [**Project 3: Tinkertoy**]
+The goal here was to implement constraints such that the firs ball stays on the circle and the second ball is attached to the first by a rigid line, with forces acting on each other as they should.
+As you can see, the longer the simulation runs, the more error is introduced until it finally spins out of control.

 ### [**Project 4: Pinata**](https://www.youtube.com/watch?v=lrPQJfbUBtQ&feature=youtu.be)
 We were given skeleton code that provided a box (the pinata) and two rigid bodies - one a cube and the other a sphere.
 Starting the simulation would result in the rigid bodies falling infinitely.